publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 blurb: Using Shakespeare’s plays (content in the public domain) helps me, as the tutor for these students,  provide all the experience necessary to build wonderful publishable artefacts.
 ---

-# How Shakespeare Helps me Teach Multi-Platform Publishing
+# How Shakespeare Helps me Teach Digital Publishing
 **Using public domain texts and other resources**

 **Author:** Chris Jennings